-&lt;sup>8 Official website of the French G8-G20 Presidency (January 24, 2011), "Priority Areas, Financial Regulation."
+8 Official website of the French G8-G20 Presidency (January 24, 2011), "Priority Areas, Financial Regulation."

-&lt;sup>9 Zhang Zin, Xinhua News Agency (January 24, 2011), "Sarkozy calls for financial transaction tax."
+9 Zhang Zin, Xinhua News Agency (January 24, 2011), "Sarkozy calls for financial transaction tax."

-&lt;sup>10 Roland Lloyd Perry, Agence France Presse (January 24, 2011), "France rallies China, Russia for G20 reform drive."
+10 Roland Lloyd Perry, Agence France Presse (January 24, 2011), "France rallies China, Russia for G20 reform drive."

-&lt;sup>11 Daniel Flynn, Reuters (January 26, 2011), "Colombia seeks French G20 backing on laundering."
+11 Daniel Flynn, Reuters (January 26, 2011), "Colombia seeks French G20 backing on laundering."

-&lt;sup>12 Official website of the French G8-G20 Presidency (January 24, 2011), "Priority Areas, Fighting Corruption."
+12 Official website of the French G8-G20 Presidency (January 24, 2011), "Priority Areas, Fighting Corruption."

-next month.
+United States said it supported China's efforts to promote the renminbi's inclusion.
+Sarkozy said he would ask the IMF to create criteria for objectively measuring global financial and trade imbalances to make sure G20 members share a common assessment of problems.
+"We blame imbalances on each other," he said, "but there is no common rule to define what is an imbalance, what is an excess."
+The IMF criteria should be ready next month.
 G20 members will then be expected to propose remedies to fix their share of global imbalances.
 Sarkozy has proposed that the rejigging the IMF basket is part of that effort and will also encourage the Chinese currency to move closer to its true market value.
-(January 25, 2011, Wall Street Journal)
+13 (January 25, 2011, Wall Street Journal)

 At the World Economic Forum, Sarkozy spoke about currency reform outlining that "dominant currency doesn't necessarily spell single, only currency."
-(January 27, 2011, World Economic Forum)
+14 (January 27, 2011, World Economic Forum)

 As president of the G20 France would like to establish a shared diagnosis of both the causes and consequences of the current deficiencies in the international monetary system to avoid exacerbating global imbalances.
-(January 24, 2011, Official website of the French G8-G20 Presidency)
+15 (January 24, 2011, Official website of the French G8-G20 Presidency)

 Under the French presidency the G20 will focus on three topics: coordination, protection and diversification.
 Under the heading of coordination, France will seek to improve the dialogue on economic policies, including a discussion on "indicative guidelines" for global imbalances that began under the 2010 Korean G20 presidency.
 The issue of protection will include stricter regulation of destabilizing international capital flows and the use of larger and more easily accessible IMF credit lines to act as safety nets.
 Diversification will include an attempt to shift away from a reliance on the U.S. dollar as the world's reserve currency.
-(January 23, 2011, Reuters)
+16 (January 23, 2011, Reuters)

 French finance minister Christine Lagarde noted that recent analysis of French debt by ratings agencies has shown the country's AAA rating to be "well deserved" and that the discussions around currency are not meant to weaken the dollar.
 Lagarde also said she wants a new round of stress tests for European banks to take place within the first six months of 2011.
 The new tests should be "more credible."
-(January 24, 2011, Dow Jones)
+17 (January 24, 2011, Dow Jones)